pizzasuperapp/ChainlinkPizza/README.md

 ### Ethereum Node Requirements

-In order to run the Chainlink node you must have access to a running Ethereum node with an open websocket connection.
+In order to run the Chainlink Pizza node you must have access to a running Ethereum node with an open websocket connection.
 Any Ethereum based network will work once you've [configured](https://github.com/smartcontractkit/chainlink#configure) the chain ID.
 Ethereum node versions currently tested and supported: